fragaria/karmen-docs/docs/on-premise.md

 ## Updating

-Every software needs to be updated over time to get new functionality or just to fix some bugs.
-Because Karmen is distributed as a bunch of Docker images, updating is quite easy.
+Every software needs to be updated over time to get new functionality or just to fix some existing issues.
+Because Karmen is distributed as a bunch of Docker images, updating is rather simple.

 ### Getting the latest release